blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/extensibility.md

 ### Consuming per-project tools
 Consuming these tools requires you to add a `tools` node to your `project.json`.
 Inside the `tools` node, you reference the package in which the tool resides.
 After running `dotnet restore`, the tool and its depenencies are restored.
-By default, the tool's binaries will be placed in the `$HOME/.nuget/packages/.tools/` directory on Linux and OS X and `%HOME%\.nuget\packages\.tools` folder on Windows.

 For tools that need access to the build output, there is usually another dependency which is listed under the regular dependencies node in the project file.